Bank of Canada Decreases Rate by 0.25%

 There are many exemptions for this tax, including becoming a province resident within 6 months after the deed is transferred to your name.

 If residents of Nova Scotia hold 50% or more of the ownership interest in the property, the PDTT does not apply.
-For example: If 2 siblings (1 resident and 1 non-resident) acquire a residential property and the ownership interest of each sibling is 50%, then the PDTT does not apply.
+For example, if two siblings (1 resident and 1 non-resident) acquire a residential property and each sibling’s ownership interest is 50%, then the PDTT does not apply.

 If a property has multiple owners, each owner’s interest is determined by whether the owners are considered joint tenants or tenants in common: